Ampareen Lyngdoh: United Democratic Party

-Rejoining the Indian National Congress
+Re-joining the Indian National Congress

 Lyngdoh met Indian National Congress President Sonia Gandhi in New Delhi, after which she resigned from the United Democratic Party and the Meghalaya Legislative Assembly on 31 March 2009.

 She re-joined the Congress, her party rewarding her by making her the state's minister for education, although she was no longer a legislator.
 Her resignation from the Assembly resulted in a by-election, which she won in August 2009.
 Once again, she defeated Tariang, who fought as a UDP candidate this time.

 She was the only female legislator in the Meghalaya Assembly from 2008 to 2013.
 During these five years, her assets increased by 9000%, from ₹ 23,518 to ₹ 2,100,000, according to the affidavits she submitted to the Election Commission.

 On 14 February 2022, Lyngdoh along with 4 other fellow Congress MLAs was suspended by the party for backing the BJP allied NPP state government.

 Positions in the Indian National Congress

 Indian National Congress President Rahul Gandhi appointed Lyngdoh a secretary of the All India Congress Committee in charge of Mizoram ahead of the crucial state assembly election in 2018.
-She was appointed President of the Meghalaya chapter of the All India Professionals Congress in August, 2018.
+She was appointed as the President of the Meghalaya chapter of the All India Professionals Congress in August, 2018.

-In August 2021, she was appointed a working president of the Indian National Congress in Meghalaya.
+In August 2021, she was appointed as the working president of the Indian National Congress in Meghalaya.

 In February 2022, a group of 5 Indian National Congress MLAs led by Ampareen Lyngdoh gave their support to the Conrad Sangma National People's Party Bharatiya Janata Party backed government.
 This resulted in an expulsion of all five last remaining Indian National Congress MLAs.